micro/micro/doc/getting-started.md

 This is a guide to getting started with go-micro.

+If you prefer a higher level overview of the toolkit first, checkout the introductory blog post [https://blog.micro.mu/2016/03/20/micro.html](https://blog.micro.mu/2016/03/20/micro.html).

 ## Writing a service

 The [server](https://godoc.org/github.com/micro/go-micro/server) package is the main component used to build a